 This will help ensure they are confident in what they need to do, and where they need to go for help.
 While this will only take a brief moment, it can help to avoid a lot of the hazards associated with seasonal workers.

 Another area of training that many facilities fail to provide to their temporary workers is related to workplace communication.
 It often goes unnoticed, but almost every facility has its own ‘language’ that is used to share information within the facility.
 When someone doesn’t know what things mean, it can cause some significant safety problems.
 Review the following areas where you may need to provide this type of training:

-- Safety Signs & Labels – Most facilities have some type of custom signs or labels that were either special ordered or printed on their industrial label maker (similar to this).
+- Safety Signs & Labels – Most facilities have some type of custom signs or labels that were either special ordered or printed on their industrial label maker.
 While long time employees know exactly what they mean, that may not be the case for temporary workers.

-- Floor Markings – If your facility uses floor marking tape (which you can purchase here), you likely have a standard regarding the colors or patterns on the tape.
+- Floor Markings – If your facility uses floor marking tape, you likely have a standard regarding the colors or patterns on the tape.
 Seasonal workers won’t be aware of what this means and may assume that all the different markings are the same.

 - PPE Signs – Using signs to identify where different types of personal protection equipment need to be worn is very common.
 Without proper training, however, the temp workers may not know what they mean.

 Your facility likely has some types of non-verbal communication that is used, and it is your responsibility to ensure all new workers are brought up to speed on their meanings before they start their jobs.

 When you bring in a large group of temporary workers, you need to make sure they know what they will be doing in the event of an emergency.
 Running fire drills, shelter in place drills, and any other emergency response drills can be very helpful.